Putting yourself out there has a drastically different meaning ever since the COVID-19 pandemic shifted our behavior from offline to online.

 But these hallway chatters bring you acquaintances, you still feel that they're not your friends yet.

-This is why as you gain confidence, you can start chatting with people privately and getting to know them better.
+You want to gain confidence first, and you can start chatting with people privately and getting to know them better.

 Twitter direct messaging (DM) is perfect for that.
 When you have a few public interactions with someone, it is totally fine to send a direct message to them to learn more about their lives.